ubergeekady/adyhub/src/pages/about.md

 layout: 'layouts/page.njk'
 ---

 Hello.
 I am Aditya Singh.
-I am a programming geek based out of Delhi.
+I am a programming geek and entrepreneur based out of Delhi.
 I have been a startup founder once and have completed many web technology projects on multiple languages / frameworks / cloud platforms.
 I am a tech autodidact and have been on the scene since i was 10.

-I have created this blog to share my notes and learnings which might be of use to other enthusiasts.
+I have created this blog to share my notes and learnings which might be of use to others.

+IT Skills:
+Languages : Py, JS, Go, Java, C++,
+Frameworks : Django, React, Vue, Flask etc.
+Other Skills : Refactoring, Software Architecture, Cloud Platforms, Devops, Scaling, Engineering Leadership, Product Management

 Thanks.